What is converged TV?

 How it works

-Converged TV measurement solves for fragmentation, breaks down silos, and unlocks invaluable insights on the efficiency and effectiveness of cross-platform campaigns.
+Converged TV measurement solves for fragmentation, breaks down silos, and unlocks invaluable insights on the efficiency and effectiveness of your campaigns.
 Not all heroes wear capes.
 But how does it all work?
 Without making our CTO’s eye twitch by giving away the secret sauce, here’s a quick overview of how converged TV measurement connects the dots.

-Ingesting real-time first- and third-party data sources (from places like smart TVs, set-top boxes, ACR, CTV impressions, location data, even walled gardens), Innovid’s platform measures each channel individually before “harmonizing” the data to generate cross-platform insights.
+Ingesting real-time first- and third-party data sources (from places like smart TVs, set-top boxes, ACR, CTV impressions, location data, even walled gardens), Innovid’s platform measures each channel individually before “harmonizing” the data to generate invaluable insights.
 Our technology brings consistency to chaos, by combining methodologies across linear and CTV – with impressions as the common count – so that you can understand the reach and business impact of your converged TV campaign, no matter where, when, or how it ran.
 Oh, and it’s all underpinned by a privacy-compliant identity infrastructure too.

 Want to Learn How We Can Make Your Advertising Easier?